Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/No Capex Coffee Solutions for Fair Trade: Affordable Ethical Brewing

 A no capex solution is only as good as the provider behind it.
 Choose wisely, read the fine print, and never assume all fair trade coffee tastes the same.

 1. Ignoring bean quality – Just because it's fair trade doesn't mean it's good.
 Taste test multiple roasts.
 The best providers let you sample before signing.
+Some fair trade beans can be over-roasted or stale if not stored properly.

 2. Overlooking contract length – Some lock you in for 5 years with steep cancellation fees.
 Look for maximum 3‑year terms with a 30‑day exit clause.
+Shorter terms let you switch if service declines.

 4. Focusing solely on price – The cheapest monthly fee often means lower quality beans or older equipment.
 Compare total value: equipment age, bean freshness, support quality.
+A $500 plan with excellent coffee is better than $300 with mediocre beans.

-Barista treinando funcionários em máquina de café
+Barista treinando funcionários em máquina de espresso

 Frequently Asked Questions